radio-astro-tools/uvcombine/instrument_info.md

 * SCUBA2: sample data from some legacy survey?

 APEX
-* LABOCA = ATLASGAL?
+* LABOCA = see ATLASGAL
 * SABOCA: in archive
 * ARTEMIS: in archive; Thomas?

 Herschel
-* PACS/SPIRES: instrument documentation, HiGAL paper
+* PACS/SPIRE: instrument documentation, HiGAL pipeline paper

 Planck
 * HFI: some paper or documentation?